 If pregnancy does not occur, both progesterone and estrogen drop sharply to trigger menstruation.
 Read more about your cycle here.

 You are only fertile for two to four days each month.
 That’s a small window, so let’s talk about how to predict and maximize this fertile period.

 Your main fertility signs: waking body temperature, cervical mucous, and cervical changes.

 Charting Your Cycle

 First off, I highly recommend charting your cycle each month.
 No, this doesn’t mean plugging the day you started your period into an app that automatically spits out when you’ll ovulate.
-Charting your cycle means taking your basal body temperature first thing every morning to track temperature shifts that tell you when you ovulate. (you can plug the daily temperature into an app like Kindara, or keep a manual chart yourself).
+Charting your cycle means taking your basal body temperature first thing every morning to track temperature shifts that tell you when you ovulate. (you can plug the daily temperature into an app or keep a manual chart yourself).

 Your body temperature will shoot up almost a full degree (more like somewhere around .6 to .8) after ovulation and will stay elevated until your period.
 Or, if you’re pregnant, it will stay stay elevated.
 Once you chart your cycles for several consecutive months, you’ll begin to notice patterns, and you’ll get a good idea about when you’re most fertile.
 Check out the book Taking Charge of Your Fertility for detailed directions on how to chart and interpret your temperature shifts.